 • What are your favorite restaurants in the area?

 • What’s your favorite drink?
 Are you a beer or wine person?

 • Are you a big social media person?

-These first date questions are a great way to break the ice, settle into a date, or keep the conversation going when you feel like you’re out of things to talk about.
+These first date questions are a great way to break the ice or keep the conversation going when you feel like you’re out of things to talk about.
 But they also help you learn whether you’re interested in pursuing another date with someone.
 So as important as asking questions is, it’s equally important to listen to your date’s answers, and provide thoughtful opinions of your own.
 Don’t ask them all in one night!
-You don’t want the date to turn into an interview, but you do want to learn more about the other person.
-When you see an opportunity, ask a question.
+You don’t want the date to turn into an interview.
+When you see an opportunity, drop in a question.